TechNejad/Thesis-Algorithmic-Power-And-Politics-Of-AI-/README.md

    - Intelligent Algorithms & Big Data
    - Technology, Politics, and Power
 3. **Main Inquiry**
-   - The Cradle of Machine Learning
+   - The Cradle Of Machine Learning
-   - The Panopticon: China's Digital Model
+   - The Panopticon: China Has (A) Plan
-   - AI in International Relations
+   - AI In International Relations
 4. **Conclusion**
 5. **Bibliography**